 The Bank attaches great importance to improve its ability to identify climate risks and integrate them into its risk management and broader business strategy.
-Several initiatives were taken to enhance climate-related risk reporting and monitoring, for example, by establishing a bank-wide emission data collection template and provide training to employees.
+Several initiatives were taken to enhance climate-related risk reporting and monitoring, for example, by establishing a bank-wide emission data collection template and embedding climate risk assessment into the new product assessment workflow.
 We will make continuous effort to strengthen our climate risk management and adopt risk mitigation measures when necessary.